HclX/WyzeHacks/README.md

 4. The device should reboot by itself in less than a minute and you should have the latest hack installed.

+### Automatically install a release on NFS share
+In version 0.4.04 I added the "auto-update" mechanism allowing the camera to automatically install a release from NFS share.
+This feature is by default disabled so you have to manually enable it.
+Please check the config.inc.TEMPLATE on how to use it.

 # Features:
 ## NFS share naming:
   The per camera NFS share was named by the camera's MAC address, but it's very